metabase/metabase/docs/databases/settings.md

 ## Unfold JSON Columns

-Metabase can unfold JSON columns into component fields to yield a table where each JSON key becomes a column.
+In some databases, Metabase can unfold JSON columns into component fields to yield a table where each JSON key becomes a column.
 JSON unfolding is on by default, but you can turn off JSON folding if performance is slow.

 ## Additional JDBC connection string options